foundations-fall-2016/session2/README.md

 }
 ```

-The close button will be positioned relative to its nearest positioned ancestor - which, in this case, is the popover div which has a `position: static` property.
+The close button will be positioned relative to its nearest positioned ancestor which, in this case, is the popover div which already has a `position: static` property.

-Note the `cursor` property.
+Note the (here superfluous) `cursor` property.
 Here is a [list of available cursors](https://www.w3schools.com/cssref/tryit.asp?filename=trycss_cursor) in CSS.

 Add some additional formatting to the button: